Now Open: Call for 2020 Pilot & Feasibility Funding Opportunity

 - Applications that foster cross-disciplinary collaborations and collaborations between basic and clinical researchers with an immediate translational value are particularly encouraged.

-- Recently funded investigators are not eligible to apply.
+- Investigators who received NU GoKidney P&F funds in FY2019 are not eligible to apply.

 Priority will be given to those projects with high translational potential or are designed to identify candidate pathways or targets with the greatest potential impact.
 In addition, junior investigators and investigators outside the field of kidney research are encouraged to apply to enhance opportunities to obtain additional external funds resulting from successful use of seed funds.
 Interdisciplinary collaborations are highly encouraged.